whosonfirst/go-whosonfirst-sqlite-features-index/README.md

 The `go-whosonfirst-sqlite-index` package indexes SQLite databases using table constucts defined in the `aaronland/go-sqlite` package and records defined by the `whosonfirst/go-whosonfirst-iterate/v2` package

+## Deprecation notice (December 2024)

+This package has been deprecated.
+It has been superseded by the [whosonfirst/go-whosonfirst-database-sqlite](https://github.com/whosonfirst/go-whosonfirst-database-sqlite?) package.

 ## Documentation

 [![Go Reference](https://pkg.go.dev/badge/github.com/whosonfirst/go-whosonfirst-sqlite-features-index.svg)](https://pkg.go.dev/github.com/whosonfirst/go-whosonfirst-sqlite-features-index)